datacenter/aci-monitoring-stack/docs/labs/lab1.md

 - From the Metric Drop Down menu select `aci_faults` and click `Run Query` this will display a Graph, in the legend you can see that for each metric we have infos about the Fabric, cause, description etc... the Metric value itself (the 1.7Bil) is the Unix Time Stamp of the last transition time the fault.

 ![alt text](images/lab1/TimeSeries.png)
-However This is not a very good visualization for this type of data, we can see interesting data in the legend but a time series is really not the right visualization as we are interested in a list of faults aka a table!
+However this is not a very good visualization for this type of data, we can see interesting data in the legend but a time series is really not the right visualization as we are interested in a list of faults aka a table!

-- To switch to a `Table` view we need two steps:
+To switch to a `Table` view we need two steps:
 -  Select the `Table Format` for our query: Go to `Options` --> `Format` --> Select `Table`
 <img src=images/lab1/queryformat.png width="500">
 -  Select the `Table` from the Visualization drop down Menu by cluicking on `Time Series` and then picking `Table` (take a moment to see how many options there are here)

       <img src=images/lab1/Visualization.png width="500">